Games-of-Threads/TESTEX2-Emmely/README.md

 [![https://gyazo.com/b9eac1e4d63a936e1e142860dd8bd791](https://i.gyazo.com/b9eac1e4d63a936e1e142860dd8bd791.png)](https://gyazo.com/b9eac1e4d63a936e1e142860dd8bd791)

 ###### *d) Find out what CC variation that your metrics tool uses*
-The right column v(G) uses CC2 and the middle column iv(G) uses CC.
+In the picture above: The right column v(G) uses CC2 and the middle column iv(G) uses CC.

 ###### *e) Possibly refactor your code based on static testing results.
 You might also want somebody else to review your code  Write down what changes you make base on static techniques used.*
 -